sydasif/python-book/docs/source/01_introduction/03_syntax.md

 ## [Indentation](https://peps.python.org/pep-0008/#indentation)

 Indentation refers to the spaces/tabs at the beginning of a code line.
-Whereas in other programming languages the indentation in code is for readability only, the indentation in Python is very important.
+While in other programming languages the indentation in code is for readability only, the indentation in Python is very important.
 Python uses indentation to indicate a block of code.

 ```py
 # Example